 Another factor that makes having multiple versions of Lightroom on the market is that Adobe keeps changing the names of the products.
 With the most recent name change of Lightroom CC to just Lightroom, Adobe has shown that it seems to favor the cloud-based version over Classic.
 Though Adobe says it has no plans to stop developing Lightroom Classic, you have to wonder.
 However, for now, with Classic’s capabilities still ahead of Lightroom (CC)’s, they both have a strong future.

 Let’s dive into where each one shines.
-Since the two programs share most editing features, I’ll focus on their differences and how they will affect how your work.
+Since the two programs share most of the editing features, I’ll focus on their differences and how they will affect your work.

 All images imported into Lightroom Classic stay on your computer.
 No data is uploaded to the internet unless you specify that the images should be synced to your Creative Cloud account.
 This means that even if your computer is not connected to the internet, you will be able to browse, edit, and save your images.

 Classic supports tethering capture with certain camera bodies.
 Tethering connects your camera directly to a computer.
 It allows you to see a live view from the camera, control the camera settings, and capture and import images directly from the camera during a photo session.
 This is a high-end feature but very handy when doing portrait sittings, macro, or still-life projects.

 Another advantage to Lightroom Classic is that it supports plugin architecture.
 Plugins allow developers to create connections between Lightroom and external applications and publishing services.
 Without plugins, Lightroom would be limited to external tools that Adobe supports.